 The Legend of Saint Barbara

-Living during the reign of the Roman Emperor Maximian, (305-311) Saint Barbara was from Heliopolis in the Roman province of Phoenice, which is now Baalbek in modern Lebanon.
-Living in the time when the Roman Empire was transitioning between paganism and Christianity, Barbara came from a wealthy merchant family following the beliefs of Roman polytheism.
-Her father was a rich and well-known merchant named Dioscorus, who after the death of his wife devoted himself to his only daughter.
+Saint Barbara lived during the reign of Roman Emperor Maximian (305-311).
+She was from Heliopolis in the Roman province of Phoenice, now Baalbek in modern Lebanon.
+At this time, the Roman Empire was transitioning from paganism to Christianity.
+Barbara came from a wealthy merchant family that followed Roman polytheism.
+Her father, Dioscorus, a rich and well-known merchant, devoted himself to his only daughter after the death of his wife.

 The Torture of Saint Barbara